Ucheodiaka/alx-system_engineering-devops/0x00-shell_basics/README.md

 The file 2-bring_me_home will take me back to my home directory

 The file 3-listfiles will list all the files in my directory in a long format

+The file 4-listmorefiles will show all files and the hidden files too